Pursue Your Passion for Teaching Jobs in Christian Classrooms with Christian Elementary Education

 - Christian worldview as a basis for educational practice and philosophy

-This degree program, like others from the College of Education leading to teacher certification, may require practicum hours, state examinations, student teaching, and institutional recommendations from Grand Canyon University.
+This degree program, like others from the College of Education leading to teacher certification, may require practicum hours, state examinations, student teaching and institutional recommendations from GCU.

-Christian educators work in a variety of environments.
-These include school settings as well as locations hosting private educational programs.
-Some of these environments may require affiliation with specific Christian denominations or beliefs in specific Biblical teachings.
-As a graduate from the GCU Christian education degree program, you might end up working in:
+Christian educators can work in a variety of environments.
+These might include school settings as well as locations hosting private educational programs.
+Some of these environments may require affiliation with specific Christian denominations or beliefs in specific biblical teachings.
+After graduating, you can position yourself to find work in the following industries:

 - Public elementary and middle schools